Top Holiday Ideas

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-The Ranthambhore National Park is the largest and one of the most popular national parks located in northern India.
-Spread over a huge 392sq km and situated in the Sawai Madhopur district of south east Rajasthan, the Ranthambhore National Park is where you find the Royal Bengal Tigers in their natural abode.
+The Ranthambore National Park is the largest and one of the most popular national parks located in northern India.
+Initially covering only 282 square kilometers, it was expanded to include the Sawai Man Singh Sanctuary and Keladevi Sanctuary and the adjoining forests to cover 1334 square kilometers as of today.
+Situated in the Sawai Madhopur district of southeast Rajasthan, the Ranthambore National Park is where you find the Royal Bengal Tigers in their natural abode.
 Deriving its name from the Ranthambhore fortress which is within the park’s premises, the forest is surrounded by the Aravallis and Vindhyas sandwiched between River Banas in the north and River Chambal in the south.
-Considering its location, it is only fair to expect a rich diversity of flora and fauna with sighting of the majestic beasts as one of its main attractions.
+Considering its location, it is only fair to expect a rich diversity of flora and fauna with the sighting of the majestic beasts as one of its main attractions.

 What to see

 The Royal Bengal Tigers are the main attractions and crowd pullers of the Park.
 The tigers have names and zones marked out as their territories, and sightings of tigers are very common during the day on a safari.
 It is awe-inspiring and almost surreal to watch these elegant royalties in their natural environment, being quite comfortable with being the center of attraction.
 It is important to do your Ranthambore safari booking in advance to avoid last-minute disappointments.
 The Ranthambore Tiger Reserve is open from October to May, though the best months to visit are in May and November.

 Other Wildlife and Birds